Essential vocabulary

 That moment is addictive because it feels like you skipped months of learning.
 And to be fair, there is real value there.
 For the first time, PMs, designers, founders, QAs, and junior devs can turn an idea into something clickable without starting with project setup, boilerplate, or terminal anxiety.

-But this is the most important line in the session: preview is not production.
+But this is the most important line in this lesson: preview is not production.

 What vibe coding is